Gypsy (comics): Publication history

-Created by Gerry Conway and Chuck Patton, Gypsy first appeared in Justice League of America Annual #2 (October 1984).
+Gypsy was created by Gerry Conway and Chuck Patton, and first appeared in Justice League of America Annual #2 (October 1984).

+In a 2018 interview, Patton discussed the character's creation, stating:

 Fictional character biography

-Cynthia "Cindy" Reynolds was born to Edward and June Reynolds, who lived their lives in a peaceful, suburban home.
-Cindy grew up as an intelligent and experienced barefooter,(a person who chooses not to wear shoes) which became one of her trademarks as a teenager.
-Soon after Cindy's brother was born, Edward and June began to fight.
-Cindy tried to keep her parents together but also suffered abuse.
-When her illusion powers began to manifest at the age of fourteen, Cindy bought a one-way bus ticket to Detroit and ran away from home.
+Cynthia Reynolds is the daughter of Edward Reynolds and June Reynolds who live in a peaceful, suburban home.
+Cindy grows up as an intelligent and experienced barefooter, which becomes one of her trademarks as a teenager.
+Soon after Cindy's brother is born, Edward and June begin to fight.
+Cindy attempts to keep her parents together, but suffers abuse.
+When her illusion powers manifest at the age of fourteen, Cindy buys a one-way bus ticket to Detroit and runs away from home.

-JLA Detroit

-Once Cindy arrived in Detroit, she used her chameleon and illusion-casting powers to protect herself from the normal dangers of city life.
-As she grew to adulthood, Cindy adopted the identity of "Gypsy", patterning her dress after common stereotypes of Romani dress.
-The Justice League soon took up residence in a neighborhood near Gypsy's stomping grounds after Aquaman disbanded the original League.
+Once Cindy arrives in Detroit, she uses her powers to protect herself from the dangers of city life.
+As she grows to adulthood, Cindy adopts the identity of "Gypsy", patterning her dress after common stereotypes of Romani dress.
+The Justice League take up residence in a neighborhood near Gypsy's residence after Aquaman disbands the original League.
+After Gypsy assists the League in battling Overmaster, she is invited to join the group.